 Prerequisites: A grade of A- or higher in 230 Geometry or a grade of C+ or higher in 235 Geometry.
 An academic course review will be conducted to determine student's academic placement.
-Course satisfies a requirement for graduation.
+The course satisfies a requirement for graduation.

-246 Algebra II (H) 2 Trimesters I credit 10, II NCAA
+246 Algebra II (H)